 Be patient.
 Rebuilding your relationship with your child is a marathon, not a sprint.
 It could take years — even into their adulthood – before you see your efforts pay off.
 In the meantime, focus on your intention to reconnect and try to let go of worrying about the outcome.

 Is parental alienation affecting your relationships with your kids, and your child custody arrangement?
 Our experienced family law attorneys can help you understand all of your options regarding custody and parenting time and can refer you to other professionals such as family therapist with whom they have worked in the past in cases similar to your own.
-Please contact us today to schedule your free confidential attorney consultation.
+Please contact us today to schedule your initial, confidential attorney consultation.